Table of Contents

 Ignored strings are no longer available under the ignored tab when you load the page in Transifex Live view.

-Warning If these strings belong to more pages, we will keep them as part of the approved strings list. |
+⚠️Warning: If these strings belong to more pages, we will keep them as part of the approved strings list.

-If some strings are no longer present on your website, you might also want to delete those strings from your Transifex project.
+If some strings are no longer on your website, you might also want to delete those strings from your Transifex project.

 To delete strings:

-Click on See overview on the sidebar.
+Click on See Overview on the sidebar.

 Click on Manage strings.